sam-goldman-zz/optimism-nft-bridge/docs/Demo_L2StandardERC721Factory.md

 *Demo L2StandardERC721FactoryFactory for the ERC721 Bridge tutorial.
-This contract is the exact same as L2StandardERC721FactoryFactory, with the exception that we pass in the L2ERC721Bridge address in the constructor instead of using  Lib_PredeployAddresses.L2_ERC721_BRIDGE.
+This contract is the exact same as L2StandardERC721Factory with one difference: here, we pass the L2ERC721Bridge address into the constructor, instead of using  Lib_PredeployAddresses.L2_ERC721_BRIDGE.
 This allows us to run the tutorial locally.*

 ## Methods